Peter Holmes

 Peter Holmes March 22, 2020

 Brass instruments had been around for a very long time before we see different instruments used together.
+The earliest iconography shows relatively simple ensembles such as that on the Carchemish reliefs where a simple blowing animal horn is shown alongside a large frame drum.
+This dates from about 1250 BCE.

 read more >>